How to Attract Bluebirds: Tips and FAQs

 - Beware of roaming cats.
 Each year, cats kill millions of songbirds.
 Newly fledged nestlings are especially susceptible, so be a good bird landlord and keep your cats indoors.

-- Offer mealworms.
+- Offer mealworms at your feeders.
 Feeding live mealworms can pose some challenges, but bluebirds find them irresistible.
+You can even build your own mealworm feeder to attract bluebirds.

 How to Attract Bluebirds FAQ